decuant/pDNS/README.md

 #  **pDNS**

 ## Polling DNS - rel.
 0.0.5 (2021/08/01)

 A list of DNS servers is presented to the user.
-For each server an enable/disable flag controls if processing is due.
-Upon running the main backtask, each (enabled) server will be questioned about a URL.
+Each server can be enabled or disabled.
+Running the backtask, enabled servers will be questioned about a URL.
 Response is in the log file.

 The application runs with ```Lua 5.4.3```, ```wxWidgets 3.1.5```, ```wxLua 3.1.0.0``` and ```luasocket 3.0-rc1```.

 Log files use some UTF8 characters.

 ## Modules

 ### .1 **convert.lua**

 Download ```nameservers.csv``` from https://public-dns.info/.

 Run this script to have the csv file converted to a Lua table, which can be the new servers' list.

-There's no settings file, since the script is little.

 A list of country codes, grouped by continent, can be used to filter out rows of no interest.

+There's no settings file.

 ### .2 **main.lua**

 Starting the application with the predefined file.